jaysonalfie/-100daysofcode/log.md

 ### June 28th 2024 - Day 57 of 100

-**Today's Progress**:I was able to go add a form in the dahsbord that will enable me to add products and created an api.
+**Today's Progress**:I was able to add a form in the dahsbord that will enable me to add products and created an api.

 **Thought's**:My programming planning needs work...but I know i will get there...just have to move foward